JuanSapena/latex-presentation/README.md

 # Minimalist LaTeX Template for Academic Presentations

 This repository contains a [LaTeX](https://github.com/latex3/latex2e) template to create an academic presentation.
 The template uses the [Beamer class](https://github.com/josephwright/beamer).
 The template carefully follows typographical best practices and has a minimalist design.
+The template is particularly well suited for research presentations.
+It is designed to convey scientific arguments and results effectively.

 ## Documentation